 By PRAKASH MASAND M.D.

 It is common to hear about a loved one, friend, family member or coworker being treated by a mental health professional, yet many still feel shame about having a mental illness and blame themselves.
+This cycle of blame does nothing to help the emotional imbalance that is fueling their illness.
 There are still a lot of misconceptions and myths around mental illness, even though they have been disproved.

 Here are some common myths about mental illness and the real truths behind them: